IHG Logo

 IHG Hotels & Resorts LogoIHG Logo PNG

 The IHG logo reflects elegance, a global presence, and a high level of hospitality.
-The emblem conveys a sense of comfort and warmth, emphasizing the goal of each hotel to become a true home away from home for its guests.
+The emblem conveys a sense of comfort and warmth, emphasizing each hotel’s goal of becoming a true home away from home for its guests.

 IHG: Brand overview